 Method: Set operation to order using 5S and visual factory; identify where in the material and information flows waste exist and eliminate it.

 DMAIC Six Sigma

 Goal: Reduction of variation in all processes of the operation

 Method: Search for differences in performance between groups, within groups, and over time to identify primary contributions of variation; develop additional understanding of multivariate causes by studying relationships between process inputs and outputs; put controls in place to minimize the contribution of input variation on output variation.

 Measures: Variance, standard deviation, Process Capability (Cp and Cpk), sigma value, operational costs.

 Industry: Process environments

-Six Sigma course advisors are waiting to assist you with questions and additional information about our training programs and are contactable on International number +353 1 44 33 99 3.
+Six Sigma course advisors are able to answer any questions you may have, and can supply additional information about our training programs.
+They are contactable on International number +27 21 426 5300.

 To register for an online Six Sigma Course click here